The Art of the Deal

 Trump: The Art of the Deal is a 1987 book credited to Donald J. Trump and journalist Tony Schwartz.
-Part memoir and part business-advice book, it was the first book credited to Trump, and helped to make him a household name.
+Part memoir and part business-advice book, it was the first book credited to Trump, and it helped to make him a household name.
 It reached number 1 on The New York Times Best Seller list, stayed there for 13 weeks, and altogether held a position on the list for 48 weeks.
-The book received additional attention during Trump's 2016 campaign for the presidency of the United States.

 Trump cited it as one of his proudest accomplishments and his second-favorite book after the Bible.

-Schwartz called writing the book his "greatest regret in life, without question," and both he and the book's publisher, Howard Kaminsky, alleged that Trump had played no role in the actual writing of the book.
-Trump has personally given conflicting accounts on the question of authorship.
+Schwartz called ghost-writing the book his "greatest regret in life, without question," and both he and the book's publisher, Howard Kaminsky, alleged that Trump had played no role in its writing.
+Trump has given conflicting accounts on the question of authorship.

 Synopsis

 The book talks about Trump's childhood in Jamaica Estates, Queens.
-It then describes his early work in Brooklyn prior to moving to Manhattan and building The Trump Organization, his actions and thoughts in developing the Grand Hyatt Hotel and Trump Tower, in renovating Wollman Rink, and regarding various other projects.
+It describes his early work in Brooklyn prior to moving to Manhattan and building the Trump Organization, his actions and thoughts in developing the Grand Hyatt Hotel and Trump Tower, in renovating Wollman Rink, and regarding various other projects.
 The book also contains an 11-step formula for business success, inspired by Norman Vincent Peale's The Power of Positive Thinking.